9 best Python Natural Language Processing (NLP) libraries

 But something else about this versatile language makes it an ideal technology for helping machines process natural languages.
 It provides developers with an extensive collection of NLP tools and libraries that enable them to handle many NLP-related tasks, such as document classification, topic modeling, part-of-speech (POS) tagging, word vectors, and sentiment analysis.

-List of NLP tools and libraries
+List of NLP Tools and Libraries

-Natural Language Toolkit (NLTK)
+Natural Language Toolkit

 NLTK is an essential library that supports tasks such as classification, stemming, tagging, parsing, semantic reasoning, and tokenization in Python.
 It's your primary tool for natural language processing and machine learning.
 Today it serves as an educational foundation for Python developers who are dipping their toes in this field (and machine learning).